Platform screen doors: Australia

-The Cross River Rail in Brisbane, which is currently under construction and scheduled to open in 2024, will have platform screen doors on the new Boggo Road, Woolloongabba and Albert Street underground stations, and the new underground platforms of Roma Street.
+The Cross River Rail in Brisbane, which is currently under construction and scheduled to open in 2026, will have platform screen doors on the new Boggo Road, Woolloongabba and Albert Street underground stations, and the new underground platforms of Roma Street station.

 Austria

-Currently, only the Serfaus U-Bahn uses platform screen doors.
-Line U2 of the Vienna U-Bahn is being reconstructed from Schottentor station to Karlsplatz station, with the addition of platform screen doors to the reconstructed stations by 2023-2024.
+Currently, only the Serfaus U-Bahn and a portion of Line U2 of the Vienna U-Bahn (from Schottentor station to Karlsplatz station) use platform screen doors.
+The section of Line U2 with platform screen doors was converted as part of the construction of Line U5 (which will use platform screen doors throughout) and was reopened on 6 June 2024 after three years of construction.

 Bangladesh

 The Dhaka Metro Rail uses half-height platform screen doors at all of its elevated stations.

 Belarus

-Platform screen doors are being added to Line 3 of the Minsk Metro, which opened in late 2020.
+Platform screen doors are being installed on Line 3 of the Minsk Metro, which first opened in late 2020, and will be installed at stations on the later sections of the line.